 Data for any Write burst may be followed by a subsequent Precharge command.
-To follow a Write without truncating the write burst, t{WR} should be met as shown in timing figure Write to Precharge: Non-Interrupting (Burst Length = 4) on page 43.
+To follow a Write without truncating the write burst, t{WR} should be met as shown in timing figure Write to Precharge: Non-Interrupting (Burst Length = 4) on page 40.

-Data for any Write burst may be truncated by a subsequent Precharge command, as shown in timing figures Write to Pre-charge: Interrupting (Burst Length = 4 or 8) on page 44 to Write to Precharge: Nominal DQSS (2 bit Write), Interrupting (Burst Length = 4 or 8) on page 46.
+Data for any Write burst may be truncated by a subsequent Precharge command, as shown in timing figure Write to Precharge: Interrupting (Burst Length = 4 or 8) on page 41.
 Note that only the data-in pairs that are registered prior to the t{WR} period are written to the internal array, and any subsequent data in should be masked with DM.
 Following the Precharge command, a subsequent command to the same bank cannot be issued until t{RP} is met.